juxor/afaq/markdown/secF3.md

 competition.
 To quote Stephan L. Newman:

-> _"Another disquieting aspect of the libertarians' refusal to acknowledge power in the market is their failure to confront the tension between freedom and autonomy. . .
-Wage labour under capitalism is, of course, formally free labour.
+> _"Another disquieting aspect of the libertarians' refusal to acknowledge
+> power in the market is their failure to confront the tension between freedom
+> and autonomy. . .
+Wage labour under capitalism is, of course, formally free
+> labour.
 No one is forced to work at gun point.
+Economic circumstance,
-Economic circumstance, however, often has the effect of force; it compels the relatively poor to accept work under conditions dictated by owners and managers.
-The individual worker retains freedom [i.e. negative liberty] but loses autonomy [positive liberty]."_ [**Liberalism at Wit's End**, pp. 122-123]
+> however, often has the effect of force; it compels the relatively poor to
+> accept work under conditions dictated by owners and managers.
+The individual
+> worker retains freedom [i.e. negative liberty] but loses autonomy [positive
+> liberty]."_ [ **Liberalism at Wit's End** , pp. 122-123]

 If we consider "equality before the law" it is obvious that this also has limitations in an (materially) unequal society.
 Brian Morris notes that for Ayn Rand, _"[u]nder capitalism . . . politics (state) and economics (capitalism) are separated . . .
-This, of course, is pure ideology, for Rand's justification of the state is that it 'protects' private property, that is, it supports and upholds the economic power of capitalists by coercive means."_
+This, of course, is pure ideology, for Rand's justification of the state is that it 'protects' private property, that is, it supports and upholds the economic power of capitalists by coercive means."_ [ **Ecology & Anarchism**, p.
-[**Ecology &amp; Anarchism**, p.
 189] The same can be said of "anarcho"-capitalism and its "protection agencies" and _"general libertarian law code."_ If within a society a few own all the resources and the majority are dispossessed, then any law code which protects private property **automatically** empowers the owning class.
 Workers will **always** be initiating force if they rebel against their bosses or act against the code and so equality before the law" reflects and reinforces inequality of power and wealth.
 This means that a system of property rights protects the liberties of some people in a way which gives them an unacceptable degree of power over others.
 And this critique cannot be met merely by reaffirming the rights in question, we have to assess the relative importance of the various kinds of liberty and other values we hold dear.

 Therefore right-"libertarian" disregard for equality is important because it allows "anarcho"-capitalism to ignore many important restrictions of freedom in society.
-In addition, it allows them to brush over the negative effects of their system by painting an unreal picture of a capitalist society without vast extremes of wealth and power (indeed, they often construe capitalist society in terms of an ideal -- namely artisan production -- that is **pre**-capitalist and whose social basis has been eroded by capitalist development).
+In addition, it allows them to brush over the negative effects of their system by painting an unreal picture of a capitalist society without vast extremes of wealth and power (indeed, they often construe capitalist society in terms of an ideal -- namely artisan production -- that is **pre** -capitalist and whose social basis has been eroded by capitalist development).
 Inequality shapes the decisions we have available and what ones we make:

-> _"An 'incentive' is always available in conditions of substantial social inequality that ensure that the 'weak' enter into a contract.
-When social inequality prevails, questions arise about what counts as voluntary entry into a contract.
-This is why socialists and feminists have focused on the conditions of entry into the employment contract and the marriage contract.
+> _"An 'incentive' is always available in conditions of substantial social
+> inequality that ensure that the 'weak' enter into a contract.
+When social
+> inequality prevails, questions arise about what counts as voluntary entry
+> into a contract.
+This is why socialists and feminists have focused on the
+> conditions of entry into the employment contract and the marriage contract.
-Men and women . . . are now juridically free and equal citizens, but, in unequal social conditions, the possibility cannot be ruled out that some or many contracts create relationships that bear uncomfortable resemblances to a slave contract."_ [Carole Pateman, **Op.
-Cit.**, p.
+> Men and women . . . are now juridically free and equal citizens, but, in
+> unequal social conditions, the possibility cannot be ruled out that some or
+> many contracts create relationships that bear uncomfortable resemblances to
+> a slave contract."_ [Carole Pateman, **Op.
+Cit.** , p.
 62]

 This ideological confusion of right-libertarianism can also be seen from their opposition to taxation.
 On the one hand, they argue that taxation is wrong